This document describes how to connect non-website applications to Anti-DDoS Advanced instances and verify the forwarding configuration.

 - The number of forwarding rule entries added in batches cannot exceed the current quota.
 Within the quota limit, up to 30 entries can be imported at a time.

-To prevent service unavailability that occurs if the real server blocks Anti-DDoS Advanced's intermediate IP, you are recommended to configure whitelist policies for the real server infrastructure (such as firewall, web application firewall, intrusion protection system (IPS), and traffic management system) and disable the protection features of the host firewall and other security software tools (such as Safedog) or set whitelist policies for them, so that the intermediate IP will not be affected by the security policies of the real server.
+To prevent service unavailability that occurs if the real server blocks Anti-DDoS Advanced's intermediate IP, you are recommended to configure allowlist policies for the real server infrastructure (such as firewall, web application firewall, intrusion protection system (IPS), and traffic management system) and disable the protection features of the host firewall and other security software tools (such as Safedog) or set allowlist policies for them, so that the intermediate IP will not be affected by the security policies of the real server.

 You can log in to the Anti-DDoS Console, select Anti-DDoS Advanced > Resource List on the left sidebar, find the row of the target Anti-DDoS Advanced instance, and click its ID/Name to view its detailed intermediate IP range on the Basic Information page that pops up.